MACS-30111-23/hw00-anzhichen1999/README.md

 * Links
 * A summary and reflection of the Git/GitHub workflow you adopted for this homework, and of your experience with Markdown (e.g., provide a summary of the workflow you adopted, and add some comments about something new you learned, something that surprised you, etc.)

 Biography: My name is Anzhi Chen, a MACSS student.
+I grow up in Beijing, China, and lived in Jersey City for the past five years.
 I graduated from NYU majoring in mathematics and sociology, but the majoriy of time was spent on mathematics.
-My concentration on math was differential equattion, and the thesis for sociology was about circulated economy and its application.
-Aftter graduation, I worked in a Consulting firm named NielsonIQ for one year as a researcher.
-I grow up in Beijing, China, and lived in Jersey City for the past five years.
+My concentration on math was differential equation, and the thesis for sociology was about circulated economy and its application.
+After graduation, I worked in a consulting firm named NielsonIQ for one year as a researcher.

 # This is a header